presstube/norman/README.md

 Hi, I'm artist and coder [James Paterson](https://www.instagram.com/presstube/).

 Norman is the beginnings of an animation tool I’ve always wanted.
-I built it in JavaScript, it runs in a web browser, and lets me animate naturally in 3D using VR controllers.
+It was built using JavaScript, it runs in a web browser using [WebVR](https://webvr.info/), and it lets me animate naturally in 3D using VR controllers.

 * Check out the [project site](https://normanvr.com/#bts).
 * Watch an [animated short](https://normanvr.com/#animatedshort) made entirely with Norman.